The Measured Scoop

 An oval dish of rustic mashed potatoes with a spoon and napkin.

-Substitutions and Variations
+Ingredient Swaps and Variations

 • Potatoes - Russet potatoes work well with this recipe if you like to eat their thicker skin.
-Scrub the potatoes very well first, and consider peeling half the batch you will use.
+Scrub the potatoes thoroughly first, and consider peeling half of the batch you will use.
 (I think a whole batch with the skins would be a bit much) The flesh of red potatoes isn't starchy enough to create fluffy mashed potatoes, but if you like a thick, heavy mash, they're perfect.

 • Dairy-free - Omit the butter and substitute the milk with broth for an extra flavor boost.
 You'll still get a fairly creamy mashed potato if you don't use too much broth, so add a little at a time.
 Start with ½ cup of broth while whipping the potatoes and add a few tablespoons (or splashes) until you reach the desired consistency.